junkdog/sift/README.md

 # sift

-A tool to model and analyze the design of systems from java class files.
+Sift is a tool that allows you to model and analyze the design of systems from Java class files.
+With Sift, you can build, query, and diff system models using the command-line interface.

 ## Features
-- CLI tool for building, querying and [diff-ing][diff] "system models" from parsed .class files.
+- CLI tool for building, querying, and [diff-ing][diff] system models from parsed .class files.
-- System models consist of Entities and are produced by Instrumenter Pipelines.
+- System Models consist of Entities and are produced by Instrumenter Pipelines.
-- Instrumenter Pipelines provide knowledge about technology stacks for (static) bytecode analysis.
+- Instrumenter Pipelines provide knowledge about technology stacks for static bytecode analysis.
-- Declarative DSL for additional, user-defined pipelines.
+- Declarative DSL for user-defined pipelines.
-- JSON serialization of pipelines for simpler reuse and sharing.
+- JSON serialization of pipelines for easy reuse and sharing.
-- Inline [render representations][graphviz] of the system with graphviz.
+- Inline [rendering of system representations][graphviz] using Graphviz.

 ![sift spring-boot axon framework demo](docs/images/sift-spring-boot-axon.gif)